 Forget the iPhone 5.
-Apple's iPad Mini Might Be Better for Business
+Apple's iPad Mini Might Be Better for Business Both devices are rumored to be released next month, but here's why you might want to add the tablet to your wish list.

 Business owners will be wise to leave the buzz about the forthcoming iPhone 5 to consumers.
 Apple's rumored iPad Mini should be the better option for businesses.
 The smaller version of the iPad will reportedly measure 7-inches and will likely be announced in September.